weinstein/SteinLang/README.md

 ### Parser

-Support for a custom recursive descent parser is WIP.
+The steinlang interpreter's parser is built on a homebrew recursive descent parser.
 Currently, there's support for defining context-free grammars (without left recursion) in text format, and generating a recursive descent parser from that definition.
 For example, the grammar defining the language of exclamations ("ahh", "AAAAHHHH", etc):
 ```